itsSanalog/sanalog.net/sanastro/src/content/blog/work/naming-logic.md

 ## Overall thoughts

 Intel's influence on the market has made even the average Joe aware of the i_ moniker, only for them to throw it away.
 Either way, the 3/5/7/9 tier numbering has a fundamental problem in that it does not differentiate generations.
-That number can be a good gauge of performance, but only if you are looking at processors from comparable generations.
-This matters less when one is choosing a brand new computer, but the second hand market is rampant with sellers who take terribly underpowered, older i7's and pose as if they are more performant than a newer gen i5.
-It is truly saddening to hear stories of people who talk about getting a steal of a used PC, only for me to find out that it's something like an i7-6700K (granted, that is quite useable).
+Tiering can be a good gauge of performance, but only if you are looking at processors from comparable generations.
+This matters less when one is choosing a brand-new computer, but the second-hand market is rampant with sellers who take terribly underpowered, older i7's and pose them as they are more performant than a newer gen i5.
+It is truly saddening to hear stories of people who talk about getting a steal of a used PC, only for me to find out that it's something like an i7-6700K (granted, that is quite usable).

 Given a simple introduction, the processor number format is uncomplicated to understand and reasonably coherent.
-Regrettably, no part of a product's name suggests some absolute measure of performance, but that's the norm and relative performance is what consumers look for anyway.
+Regrettably, no part of a product's name indicates some absolute measure of performance, but that's the norm, and relative performance is what consumers look for anyway.

 While the controversial naming refresh is justified, the Ultra designation feels like a knee-jerk reaction to the emergence of AI.
 Some Ultra models can be outperformed by non-Ultra processors, so what does the term Ultra even mean to the end user?
-To me, it's not much more than a marketing gimmick.
+To me, it's little more than a marketing gimmick.

-Overall, it's hard to mix two products up, and most terms mean something.
-Numbering is logical, even if they require a manual to understand.
+Overall, it's hard to mix two products up, and most of the terms mean something.
+Numbering is logical, even if it requires a manual to understand.
 Intel's naming scheme of their *Intel Core* series CPUs would earn itself a solid B tier, **if and only if** Ultra was out of the equation.
 Otherwise, C tier it is.

+# AMD

 <!-- new chipmakers are disrupting the status quo. -->